MSc in Life Sciences – Regional Management in Mountain Areas (the Alpine Master’s)

 Location + Facilities

 The BFH-HAFL campus is located in Zollikofen, near Bern.
-Nestled among fields and forests, the location offers both the modern facilities you need for your studies and countless recreational options.
+Nestled among fields and forests, the location offers both the modern infrastructure you need for your studies and countless recreational options.

-The campus of BFH-HAFL in Zollikofen provides modern lecture halls, labs and trial fields.
+The BFH-HAFL campus in Zollikofen offers modern lecture halls, laboratories and experimental fields.

-But our campus is more than just a place for studying: the pool, barbecue area, sauna and many other recreational offerings make it a fun place to spend your free time.
-There is also a student residence on site with some 140 furnished rooms and a cafeteria.
+But the campus is not just a place to study.
+With a swimming pool, barbecue areas, a sauna and much more, it also offers a wide range of leisure activities.
+There is also a student residence with around 140 furnished rooms and a canteen on the campus.